-About 200 people were shot dead trying to cross this labyrinth and another 5,000 escape either over or under the wall.
-The only people legally allowed to cross the border were foreign tourists, diplomats and military personnel.
-There were three crossing points.
-Helmstedt, Dreilinden and a third at Berlin Friedrichstrasse.
-Based on the phonetic alphabet Helmstedt checkpoint was called Checkpoint Alpha, Dreilinden got Bravo and Friedrichstrasse got the name Charlie.
+About 200 people were shot dead trying to cross this labyrinth and another 5,000 escaped over or under the wall.
+The only people allowed to cross the border were foreign tourists, diplomats and military personnel.
+There were three crossing points; Helmstedt, Dreilinden and Berlin Friedrichstrasse.
+Helmstedt was called Checkpoint Alpha, Dreilinden got Bravo and Friedrichstrasse got the name Charlie.
 On 25 October 1961, East German border guards at Checkpoint Charlie tried to check the identification as western soldiers entered the Soviet sector.
 The Americans said the Allied right to move freely had been violated and for 16 hours there was an imminent threat of war.
 The next day, both sides withdrew after Kennedy and Khrushchev hastily cobbled together an agreement.

-While the Revolutions of 1989 were startling in the speed in which they succeeded, the fall of the Wall was the most stunning of all.
-On the evening of 9 November, East German central committee spokesman Günter Schabowski made a surprise announcement: “Permanent relocations can be done through all border checkpoints between the GDR (East Germany) into the FRG (West Germany) or West Berlin.”
+While the 1989 revolutions were startling in their speed, the fall of the Wall was the most stunning of all.
+On 9 November, East German central committee spokesman Günter Schabowski made a surprise announcement: “Permanent relocations can be done through all border checkpoints between the GDR (East Germany) into the FRG (West Germany) or West Berlin.”
 “As of when?” asked an Italian journalist.
 Schabowski hesitated and then improvised: “As far as I know … as of now.”

-As locals decoded his bureaucratic announcement, it came as a shock to realise he meant the border was now open.
-The first East Germans tentatively approached it and found border guards were letting people cross.
-Within an hour, people from both sides crowded on to the Wall.
+It was a shock to locals decoding his bureaucratic announcement to realise he meant the border was now open.
+The first East Germans approached tentatively and found border guards were letting people cross.
+Within an hour, people from both sides crowded to the Wall.
 Some brought hammers and chisels.
 Others simply hugged, kissed, cheered and cried.
-Schabowski, who was later imprisoned, said he remembered a Stasi member came to him and said: “Comrade Schabowski, the border is open.
+Schabowski, who was later imprisoned, said he remembered a Stasi agent telling him: “Comrade Schabowski, the border is open.
 Nothing to report.”

-Now the Berlin Wall is mostly gone and the few scraps that remain are tourist attractions.
-The East and West were reunited though the East continues to lag.
-Some argue Germany is much weaker as a united country with a reunification bill of €1.3 trillion.
-Yet despite the Trabants that still litter the streets, there are few people calling for the return of the DDR.
-The Wall the regime built was the supreme monument to the corrosive power of its paranoia and rampant distrust.
+Now the Berlin Wall is mostly gone and the few remaining scraps are tourist attractions.
+The East and West are reunited though the East still lags.
+Germany is arguably weaker as a united country with a reunification bill of €1.3 trillion.
+Trabants still litter the streets but few people are calling for the return of the DDR.
+The Wall was the supreme monument to the corrosive power of the old regime’s paranoia and distrust.